Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

 - Move your pet out of the heat immediately.
 Get them into air conditioning, shade, or the coolest environment you can find.

-- Begin active cooling with room-temperature water.
+- Begin active cooling with room-temperature or cool — not ice-cold — water.
 Wet their paw pads, ears, groin, and belly.
-Drape damp towels over them, but replace them frequently since a warm towel acts as insulation.
-Do not use ice water or ice packs, as extreme cold causes blood vessels to constrict and actually traps heat inside the body.
+Drape damp towels over them, but replace the towels frequently; a warm towel acts as insulation.

 The Biggest Mistakes We See